DavidVeksler/Crypto-Portfolio-Tracker/README.md

 # Crypto Portfolio Tracker

-Crypto Portfolio Tracker is a versatile console application that provides real-time tracking of cryptocurrency balances across different wallets.
+Crypto Portfolio Tracker provides real-time tracking of cryptocurrency balances across different wallets.
+Fetches price data from CoinGecko then uses BIP39 to generate your addresses from your root public key, then fetches the balances from a randomly-picked Electrum server.

 It is designed to run on Windows, Mac, and Linux platforms.

 **TO GET STARTED**: RENAME "RENAMEME appsettings.json" to "appsettings.json" and put in your xpub/zpub and the tokens you want to track.